skalyaanamoorthy/PSLMs/README.md

 ## Docker Setup
 ℹ️ **This section is the easiest option for running inference and completely reproducing the analyses.**

-⚠️ **If you are only interested in demoing notebooks, proceed to General Setup section**
+⚠️⏬ **If you are only interested in demoing notebooks, proceed to General Setup section.**

 1. Clone the repository:
 ```